2026/02 – Grayways

 It would also give bike-share providers a clear roadmap for expanding service into the outer boroughs—and give bridge operators a renewed incentive to finally provide bike access across the city’s major crossings.

 There is also real economic upside.
-Cycle tourism contributed $97 billion to the U.S. economy in a single year.
-Even a modest share of that activity represents hundreds of millions of dollars annually for New York—supporting local restaurants, bike shops, Business Improvement Districts, and neighborhood events.
+Cycle tourism contributed $83 billion annually in direct spending to the U.S. economy.
+Even a modest share of that activity represents hundreds of millions of dollars annually for New York City.

-Studies consistently show that proximity to bikeways increases property values, and bike shops themselves depend heavily on recreational riders.
+Studies consistently show that proximity to bikeways increases property values, and local bike shops are heavily dependent heavily on recreational riders.

 New York does not need another bike lane to nowhere.
 It needs a network that makes sense—one that invites people to ride, explore, and connect.
 Grayways offers exactly that: a fast, affordable way to turn scattered infrastructure into a citywide asset.